FrederikeNeuber/typoo/README.md

 # typoo

-## RDF/OWL based ontology to describe microtypography (in digital scholarly editions)
+## Description

 typoo is short for "TYPOgraphy as Ontology".
+It is a RDF/OWL-based ontology to describe microtypography (in digital scholarly editions), i.e. the design and usage of fonts.
+It was build in the context of a digital scholarly edition and ...

 ![Image of typoo in VOWL](https://github.com/FrederikeNeuber/typoo/blob/master/media/typoo-vowl.png)